nanoboot/bit-backup/README.md

  * https://github.com/ambv/bitrot
  * https://github.com/laktak/chkbit-py

-#### File .birignore
+#### File .bibignore

-You can create file .birignore containing the names of the files/directories you wish to ignore
+You can create file .bibignore containing the names of the files/directories you wish to ignore
-* .birignore is similar to Git file .gitignore
+* .bibignore is similar to Git file .gitignore
 * each line should contain exactly one name
 * lines starting with # are skipped
 * you may use Unix shell-style wildcards

-#### File .bir.sqlite3
+#### File .bib.sqlite3

-An SQLite database created and managed automatically by bit-inspector.
+An SQLite database created and managed automatically by bit-backup.

-#### File .bir.sqlite3.sha512
+#### File .bib.sqlite3.sha512

-Last calculated hash sum of file ".bir.sqlite3"
+Last calculated hash sum of file ".bib.sqlite3"

 ### Feature 2 : Backup of files